columnflow/columnflow/docs/user_guide/building_blocks/config_objects.md

 ```

 It is recommended to always add an inclusive category with id=1 or name="incl" which is used
-in various places, e.g. for the inclusive cutflow plots and the "empty" selector
+in various places, e.g. for the inclusive cutflow plots and the "empty" selector.

+A more detailed description of the usage of categories in columnflow is given in the {ref}`Categories <categories>` section of this documentation.

 ### Channel